gopherjs/gopherjs/README.md

 - output minification
 - source maps

-### Deviations from Go specification
+### Caveats
-Some tradeoffs had to be made in order to avoid huge performance impacts.
-Please get in contact if those are deal breakers for you.
+Tradeoffs had to be made in order to avoid huge performance impacts, but they have no effect on most programs:

-- int and uint do not overflow, but have a maximum precision of 53 bits, after which rounding errors might occur (all other integer types have simulated overflow)
+- int and uint do not overflow, use them in 32-bit range only (all other integer types have simulated overflow)
 - float32 and complex64 have the same precision as float64 and complex128

 ### Libraries